gu-lseg/intro-to-programming/source/errors.rst

     import pdb; pdb.set_trace()

-When you run your code normally (`python my.py`) the interpreter will break out of the execution when it hits the line where you placed this.
+When you run your code normally (`python my.py`) the interpreter will break at the that line of code.

-This is very usefull to help you inspect what state the various objects of your program are in at a given point in time.

 Type `h` to get a list of all the commands.
 The important ones for now are: